 The Company deposits cash with financial institutions it believes to be creditworthy.
 In some circumstances, cash balances at these financial institutions may exceed the federally guaranteed amount.
-The Company's current credit risk is primarily attributable to cash and accounts recoverable.
+The Company's current credit risk is primarily attributable to cash and amount receivable.
 Cash is held with a reputable, Tier A Canadian chartered bank and as such, management believes the risk of loss to be minimal.
-Accounts receivable is due from the federal government of Canada.
+Amount receivable is due from the federal government of Canada and receivables from related parties.
 Management believes that the credit risk with respect to financial instruments included in HST recoverable is minimal and remote.